lmorg/murex/docs/commands/murex-docs.md

 ### Flags

 * `--summary`
-    returns an abridged description of the command rather than the entire help page.
+    Returns an abridged description of the command rather than the entire help page.

 ### Detail